lu1tr0n/mini-bank-rest/README.md

  2. Spring boot 3
  3. MySQL for relational database

 **Note:** Swagger was installed for the Open API standard, for API documentation.
+All the configurations were included in the project and the database script to install the test base.

 Url Swagger: localhost:8080/swagger-ui/index.html#